SPDX-License-Identifier: BSD-2-Clause

 A wrapper that handles/validates the response as specified by RFC-2289.

-The method first checks if response is a token and tries to convert
+The method first checks if the response string is a token and tries to

-it to bytes.
-If that fails, the method assumes that response is a hex.
+convert it to a OTPResponse instance.
+If that fails, the method assumes

-If neither of those attempts succeeds OTPInvalidResponse is raised.
+that response string is a hex.
+If neither of those attempts succeeds

 """